 - People with a variety of expertise and skills are needed to translate knowledge about disability issues into effective disability policy – disabled consumers, their advocates and support systems; disability researchers and trainees; policy experts and public servants.
 All three of these types of people work together in the Canadian Disability Policy Alliance.

-The Alliance is governed by an assembly of the founding partners, who meet semi-annually, to oversee the activities of the Alliance, to ensure compliance with funder requirements, to monitor progress, to overseen the evaluation, and to ensure the appropriate dissemination of findings.
-Governance and management structure are detailed below.
+The Alliance is governed by an assembly of the founding partners who met semi-annually to oversee the activities of the Alliance, to ensure compliance with funder requirements, to monitor progress, to oversee the evaluation, and to ensure the appropriate dissemination of findings.

 Wherever possible we seek to make decisions by consensus.
 This does not mean that everyone has to agree with every decision, but rather that everyone feels heard, not voted down, and can live with the outcome of a decision.
 We understand that decision-making is assisted by clear goals and objectives.
 We endeavor to be clear and precise about what we are trying to achieve; specifically, about what knowledge we are seeking to discover and disseminate, and what policy we are addressing.